Word Meanings - AUTHENTICATE - Book Publishers vocabulary database

 To exhibit and explain (a dissection or other anatomical preparation). (more info) 1.
 To point out; to show; to exhibit; to make evident.
 Shak.
 2. To show, or make evident, by reasoning or proof; to prove by deduction; to establish so as to exclude - WARRANT

 protector, F. garant, originally a p. pr. pf German origin, fr.
 OHG. weren to grant, warrant, G. gewähren; akin to OFries. wera.
 Cf. 1.
-That which warrants or authorizes; a commission giving authority, or justifying the doing of anything; an act, - FULFILLMENT
+That which warrants or authorizes; a commission giving authority, or justifying the doing of anything; an act, - SUBSTANTIATE

 1. To make to exist; to make real.
 Ayliffe.
 2. To establish the existence or truth of by proof or competent evidence; to verify; as, to substantiate a charge or allegation; to substantiate a declaration.
-Observation is, in turn, wanted to direct - FULFILL
+Observation is, in turn, wanted to direct - FULFILLMENT

 1. To fill up; to make full or complete.
 "Fulfill her week" Gen. xxix.
 27. Suffer thou that the children be fulfilled first, for it is not good to take the bread of children and give to hounds.
 Wyclif (Mark vii. - AUTHENTICATE